 - 1. If the student's pre-test score on the BEST Literacy places them in the Advanced Level and additional ELA services are needed, a second ELA assessment should be given.
 It is not necessary to post-test on the BEST Literacy as the second assessment will be used for student placement. - 2.
 If the student's pre-test score on either the CASAS Life & Work or BEST Plus 2.0 places them in the Exit Criteria range, they should either be administered another ELA assessment that reflects the need for ELA services or be transitioned to ABE, ASE, or post-secondary as appropriate.
 Post-testing on one of these assessments when the pre-test revealed the Exit Criteria range is not necessary as the second assessment will reflect the student's level. - 3.
 If the student's pre-test on the BEST Literacy or CASAS Life & Work reveals ELA Advanced and a second ELA assessment's pre-test reveals the Exit Criteria range, the student should be transitioned to ABE, ASE, or post-secondary as appropriate. - 4.
-Exceptions regarding student placement for ELA include the following: - For enrollment only in ELA, if the student's pre-test in the BEST literacy is at the Advanced Level and another ELA assessment reflects the Exit Criteria range, placement will be based on the BEST Literacy test.
-If a student's pre-test on the BEST Literacy reflects the Advanced ESL level and either the CASAS or BEST Plus assessment reflects an equal or lower level, placement will occur based on the CASAS or BEST Plus. - For ELA students with either a BEST Literacy pre-test at the Advanced level or another ELA pre-test in the Exit Criteria range who are dually enrolled in a class requiring the TABE (i.e. ABE/ASE etc.), the student's placement and progress for NRS will be based on the EFL of the TABE assessment.
-SPECIAL NOTE: In all other instances of dual enrollment between ESL and ABE/ASE, the stude3nt's placement and progress will be based on the ELA assessment.
+Exceptions regarding student placement for ELA include the following: - o For enrollment only in ELA, if the student's pre-test in the BEST literacy is at the Advanced Level and another ELA assessment reflects the Exit Criteria range, placement will be based on the BEST Literacy test.
+If a student's pre-test on the BEST Literacy reflects the Advanced ESL level and either the CASAS or BEST Plus assessment reflects an equal or lower level, placement will occur based on the CASAS or BEST Plus.